Fast and Accurate: Video Enhancement using Sparse Depth: Main Idea and Optimizations

-\paragraph{Merged Warping} A natural technique to improve the point cloud density is to merge multiple point clouds together to form a dense point cloud, which allows us to obtain a dense motion field.
-We merge point clouds by simply transforming adjacent point clouds using the egomotion $T_{ego}$ calculated from the IMU measurements (\Equ{equ:tran} and \Equ{equ:rot}).
-Alternatively, one could leverage computationally intensive, but potentially more accurate, registration algorithms (e.g., using Iterative Closest Point~\cite{besl1992method, chen1992object}).
+To mitigate the sparsity of LiDAR-generated point clouds, we propose to register multiple point clouds together to form a dense point cloud.
+We register point clouds by simply transforming adjacent point clouds using the ego-motion $T_{ego}$ calculated from the IMU measurements (\Equ{equ:tran} and \Equ{equ:rot}). \Fig{fig:comp}(b) shows that when projecting multiple registered point clouds, many more pixels are associated with points.

-We show the effect of combining point clouds in Row (b) of \Fig{fig:comp}, which projects points registered from 5 adjacent point clouds.
-Comparing the magnified region with that from Row (a), we can see that the point density is significantly increased.
-Row (d) of \Fig{fig:comp} shows the frame warped using the motion obtained from the merged point cloud.
-The warped image is denser than the image in Row (c), which is warped using motion from a single point cloud.

-\paragraph{Patched Warping} While registered warping significantly increases the point density, not every image pixel has a corresponding motion.
-This is evident by comparing Row (d) with Row (f), the ground truth frame.
-While one could keep registering and projecting more point clouds to increase the point density even further, it comes at a cost of motion-induced mis-registration and higher computational cost.
+Even with multiple point clouds, not every image pixel in $F_{t-1}$ (or $F_{t+1}$) has a corresponding flow.
+As a result, when warping images using flows the warped images will have many ``holes'', as illustrated in \Fig{fig:comp}(c).
+While one could merge more point clouds to increase the point density, doing so is susceptible to mis-registration, which is especially significant when merging a long sequence of point clouds where errors can accumulate.

-To further increase the point density in a low-cost manner, we propose to simply duplicate a pixel's motion to its neighboring pixels, e.g., a $5\times5$ block.
-This is analogous to the motion obtained from block matching in conventional video compression.
-The assumption is that points corresponding to the neighboring pixels have similar motion in the 3D space, and thus their pixel motions are similar.
-Row (e) of \Fig{fig:comp} shows the patch-warped frame (on top of registered warping), which is very close to the ground truth frame in Row (f).
+To address this issue, we propose blocked warping, which duplicates a pixel's flow to its neighboring pixels (e.g., a $5\times5$ block) during warping.
+This is analogous to blocked-based motion compensation in conventional video compression.
+The assumption is that points corresponding to the neighboring pixels have similar motion in the 3D space, and thus their pixel flows are similar.
+We warp a temporal frame ($F_{t-1}$ or $F_{t+1}$) to the current frame using the blocked flows.
+The result is shown in \Fig{fig:comp}(d), which has much dense pixels (fewer ``holes'') than in \Fig{fig:comp}(c).

+Finally, each warped temporal frame (e.g., $WF_{t-1}$), along with its unwarped counterpart (e.g., $F_{t-1}$) and the current frame ($F_{t}$), are concatenated and go through a convolutional layer to extract the temporal correlations between the temporal frame and the current frame.
+The features of the current frame are extracted independently.

+\paragraph{Task-Specific Layers} The back-end of our architecture takes the extracted temporal features to perform video enhancement.
+The exact design of the back-end layers is task-specific.
+Our goal of this paper is \textit{not} to demonstrate new task-specific layers; rather, we show that our temporal feature extraction front-end is compatible with different task layers in a plug-and-play manner.